darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 A man in a heavy traveling cape had both hands pressed to a fresh plug of pale blocks, his knuckles white with strain.
 Sweat beaded on his forehead despite the cold, freezing before it could fall.
 His beard was a grand thing—big, white, rimed with frost that crackled when he spoke—and long silver‑white hair whipped from beneath his hood like banners.
 The cape itself billowed and folded in clever layers: one of the many from the "cape of capes" he was famous (and teased) for.
 The fabric whispered secrets with each gust.
 "Two inches more," he called to the team below, voice cheerful despite the tremor of exhaustion beneath, "and I promise I will stop making these heavier than they already are."

-The stone groaned.
-Samantha felt it in her bones—a deep, primal sound like the earth itself crying out.
+The stone groaned—a deep, primal sound like the earth itself crying out.
+But the man's expression suggested he heard more than just sound.
+His head tilted slightly, as if the granite were whispering secrets only he could understand.

 She realized the blocks were the wall.
 The plug had not been there a moment ago.
 The man—[[Melf Maelstorm]]—touched each stone like a musician tuning strings, and the grain answered with a sound like breaking bones knitting backwards.
-He seemed to be listening to something in the stone itself, his face showing the concentrated attention of someone reading a complex text.
+His fingertips traced the surface with the delicate attention of someone reading braille, listening to something in the stone itself that others missed entirely.

 He glanced along the parapet, caught Samantha watching, and raised his brows as if to ask whether she planned to faint.
 His eyes were the color of winter sky before a storm.
 "Don't," he said lightly, though she could see the strain in the cords of his neck.
 "We're very short on fainting space."